mwermelinger/jollity/md/manual.md

 - Remove all leading or all trailing whitespace from cells.
 - Replace consecutive blank lines with a single one.
-- Insert text at the beginning or end of a cell.
+- Insert text at the beginning or end of every cell of a certain kind.
 - Replace spaces between certain words and digits with a non-breaking space, e.g. turn `Act  1 lasts 2 h` into `Act&nbsp;1 lasts 2&nbsp;h`.
 - Replace `_text_` with `*text*` in some contexts, to make Jupyter render italics correctly, e.g. [_within square brackets_].
+- Make invisible line breaks (two or more spaces at the end of a line) visible (with a backslash).

 If you don't know how to write
 [regular expressions](https://docs.python.org/3/library/re.html) in Python,